-Helen Alten, Cultural Department Director, is the former Director of the Haines Sheldon Museum, which she led for 6.5 years.
+Helen Alten, Cultural Department Director joined CIA December 2021.
+She is the former Director of the Haines Sheldon Museum, which she led for 6.5 years.
 She has degrees in Classical Archaeology, and Archaeological Conservation and Materials Science.
 She wrote the grants to fund the new cultural and language programs.
 She has worked with tribes throughout the United States since 1986 on NAGPRA, collections storage and care, construction of cultural centers, and training staff for cultural centers.
 She has taught workshops and consulted with Alaska tribes since 1989 when she worked as the State Conservator for the Alaska State Museum.
 Since then she provided workshops for the National Association of Tribal Historic Preservation Officers (NATHPO), the Smithsonian Institution Museum of the American Indian, and Keepers of the Treasures in South Dakota.
 As a material scientist she is fascinated by how cultural heritage objects are made and used.
 In 1993 she published an education article for the Materials Research Society, “Interweaving Traditional and Modern Science for Adult Education,” describing how basketry cleaning and repair workshops in Alaska taught biology, chemistry and physics to adult learners.
 She has a passion for the material culture of our area and wants to see its production become a viable economic generator for Jilkoot Aani.